 Be generous with the amount of oil or cooking spray used on each foil piece.

-We make 3 foil packs with about 2 and a half pounds of potatoes slices.
+We make 3 foil packets with about 2 and a half pounds of potatoes slices.
 The pieces of foil should be about 12 inches by 15 inches to fit it all.

 Layering the potatoes

-For grilled potatoes in foil, we like to do layers.
-Especially for these loaded potatoes where you want the flavor throughout the whole dish.
+For the loaded foil packet potatoes on the grill, we like to do layers.
+Especially when making loaded potatoes where you want the flavor throughout the whole dish.
 They also cook better in layers.

 You want to stack the potatoes a bit higher then a single layer.
 We pile them so in the middle they are about 3 slices high.
 This does not have to be exact.